OpenUp-LabTakizawa/IchigoJam/README.md

 </p>

 <p align="center">
-Small computer for kids to learn programming!
+Small computer for kids to learn programming🍓
 </p>

 ## 👦 How to play